stdlib-js/google-summer-of-code/ideas.md

 Before working on your GSoC application, please review our list of ideas to see if you find a project which excites you.
 The list of existing ideas is provided to serve as inspiration and to indicate which directions may be good for stdlib.

-If you do find an existing idea that you'd like to pursue, please be sure to contact us in our [Element](https://gitter.im/stdlib-js/stdlib) channel to discuss it first! **Always be sure to ask about these ideas prior to working on application in order to get the latest information about what is already implemented and what exactly must be done.**
+If you do find an existing idea that you'd like to pursue, please be sure to contact us in the [GSoC Questions](https://stdlib.zulipchat.com/#narrow/channel/546969-gsoc-questions) channel of our [Zulip chat](https://stdlib.zulipchat.com) to discuss it first! **Always be sure to ask about these ideas prior to working on application in order to get the latest information about what is already implemented and what exactly must be done.**

 Priority, difficulty, technology, and topic area have no bearing on the chances of an idea being accepted.
 All ideas are equally good, and your chances of being accepted depend solely on the **quality of your application**.